Which stove should I buy?

 Based on the experiences of our customers and our own testing results, our titanium stoves do not warp more (or less) than the stainless steel versions.
 Also, since we are using pure titanium, it does not become brittle due to heating.

-Although the titanium and the stainless steel versions are identical in design, there is a little difference in the Bushbox XL Titanium.
-This stove contains two elements which are not made of steel: The bottom plate and the trivets, both are made of stainless steel because customer experience has shown that these are the only components which may warp or bend if made from titanium.
+Although the titanium and the stainless-steel versions are identical in design, we deliberately deliver our Bushbox XL Titanium with a bottom plate and trivets made from stainless steel; the same is true for the bottom plate of the Bushbox LF Titanium.
+Customer experience has shown that these are the only components which may warp or bend if made from titanium.

 Will my stove warp when heated?